Language-Integrated Recursive Queries (Full Version): Safe Recursion with

-The expression on the left contains a nested scalar operation ($\textbf{sum}$) so the resulting type will be $Scalar$, while the expression on the right contains only nonscalar expressions, so even with the same operator ($+$) the result type is $NonScalar$ The MAP-D and FLATMAP-D rules are refined to only accept functions that contain non-scalar expressions, while AGGREGATE-D and GROUPBY-D only accept functions that contain at least one scalar sub-expression.
-With these restrictions, expressions of type Query in \calc{} are guaranteed to contain only monotonic operations.
+The expression on the left contains a nested scalar operation ($\textbf{sum}$) so the resulting type will be Scalar, while the expression on the right contains only nonscalar expressions, so even with the same operator ($+$) the result type is NScalar.
+The \textsc{map-d} and \textsc{flatmap-d} rules are refined to only accept functions that return non-scalar expressions, while \textsc{aggregate-d} and \textsc{groupby-d} only accept functions that return at least one scalar sub-expression.
+With these restrictions, expressions of type Query are guaranteed to contain only monotonic operations, while only expressions of type Agg may contain non-monotonic operations.

-The monotonicity property is relevant only \emph{between the relations in a single stratum}~\cite{amateur}.
-To limit the monotonicity restriction to only recursive references, we introduce a RestrictedQuery type and refine FIX-D so that the arguments to $f$ must be of type RestrictedQuery.
-Crucially, RestrictedQuery can only be derived by calling combinators on the arguments passed to the function $f$ given to $\textbf{fix}$ as it is not available in the syntax.
-We update the MAP-D, FLATMAP-D, FILTER-D, and REL-OP-D so if they are passed any arguments of type RestrictedQuery the result type will be RestrictedQuery.
+As discussed in Section~\ref{sec:background}, the monotonicity property only needs to restrict aggregation between the relations in a single stratum, i.e., within recursive queries to recursive references.
+To limit the monotonicity restriction to only recursive references, we introduce a restricted query type, \rquery{}, and refine \textsc{fix-d} so that the arguments and return type of $f$ must be of type \rquery{}.
+Crucially, \rquery{} can only be derived by calling combinators on the arguments passed to the function $f$ given to $\textbf{fix}$ as a constructor for \rquery{} is not available in the surface syntax and therefore can only be in scope within the body of $\textbf{fix}$.